 Sous vide is easy and can be done without a bag; steaming is a breeze, bread is outstanding and meat and fish cook fast and with perfect texture.

 With 1.2 cu.
 Ft. capacity, you can fit just about anything in here that you would in a standard oven.
-So although it has a sizeable footprint, it really is more comparable to an inbuilt oven than a countertop oven in terms of features and functionality.
+With that sizeable footprint, it really is more comparable to an inbuilt oven than a countertop oven in terms of features and functionality.

 Cons

-See where I mentioned in the pros paragraph that you can cook almost anything once you know how to drive the Anova?
+I mentioned above that you can cook almost anything once you know how to drive the Anova?
 That’s the down side for many people.
 If you already understand the concepts of cooking with steam you’ll be fine, but when you’re new to it, the Anova oven can be overwhelming.
+The connected app does help, but if you’ve never used a steam oven before you should expect to commit to a learning curve.

 The Anova is also the most expensive countertop steam oven on the market, so it’s not an impulse purchase for most people.